The causal effect of environment on halo mass and concentration: Introduction

 In this work, we extend the `genetic modification' (GM) technique \citep{roth_GeneticallyModifiedhaloes_2016}, which is designed specifically to construct controlled experiments in cosmological galaxy and halo formation.
 Previously, GM has been used to control the mass, merger history \citep{Pontzen17,rey_QuadraticGeneticModifications_2018} and angular momentum \citep{cadiou_AngularMomentumEvolution_2021} of individual objects.
 Our extension aims to manipulate instead the large-scale environment, while leaving the density structure of a target object's Lagrangian patch untouched.

 We extend the code \genetic{} \citep{stopyra_GenetICNewInitial_2020}, to embed the ICs that will eventually collapse into a halo into new environments.
-This can be seen as a `splicing' operation, combining two Gaussian random fields into a single realisation.
+This can be seen as a `gene-splicing' operation, combining two Gaussian random fields into a single realisation.
 We apply this technique to investigate how the mass and concentration of halos in dark matter simulations are affected by environment.

-The paper is structured as follows: we first present qualitatively the splicing method and the set of numerical simulations used throughout the paper in \cref{sec:qualitative-presentation-splicing}.
+The paper is structured as follows: we first present qualitatively the gene-splicing method and the set of numerical simulations used throughout the paper in \cref{sec:qualitative-presentation-splicing}.
 We then present their analysis in \cref{sec:results}.
 Finally, we summarise and discuss our findings in \cref{sec:discussion-conclusion}.
-A more detailed mathematical derivation of the splicing method can be found in \cref{sec:splicing-mathematical-derivation}.
+A more detailed mathematical derivation of the gene-splicing method can be found in \cref{sec:splicing-mathematical-derivation}.